The Irish Military Heritage Foundation CLG is a non-profit charity registered in the Republic of Ireland.

 CHY No: (CHY) 22594

-Our Why – preserve, record, and tell the story of those who served from the island of Ireland, and generate programmes and projects to achieve that purpose
+Our Why – to preserve, record, and tell the story of those who served throughout history, from the island of Ireland and Diaspora, and generate programmes and projects to achieve that purpose.
+Shared-history, education, remembrance, and reconciliation are at the core of all our work.

 The Irish Military Heritage Foundation fosters the heritage and traditions of the Irish Diaspora within Armed Forces around the world; educates, records, promotes, and preserves the accomplishments of the Irish Diaspora within that tradition; unites, collects, and records the personal accounts of Irish men and women and those of Irish descent who have served and continue to serve worldwide.
 The information gathered is then made available in multimedia formats on a free public access website.